JoannickGardize/SharkSerialization/README.md

 ### Fields configuration

-The philosophy of SharkSerialization is to considers the graph to be simple by default, any complexity will require configuration:
+The philosophy of SharkSerialization is to considers the object graph to be "simple" by default, any complexity will require configuration, "simple" means:
 - Fields declared type and actual instance type always matches together, or at least matches a registered class and serializer pair, and are never null.
 If this is not the case for a class field, annotate it with `@UndefinedType` (at least +1 byte of overhead).
 This is also possible to specify the value type if it is always the same with `@ConcreteType` (So you'll never have `@UndefinedType` and `@ConcreteType` in the same field).
 - There is no multiple references to the same instance.
 If this is the case, annotate the field with `@SharedReference` (at least +1 byte of overhead for the first occurence, following occurences will only take 1 or more bytes), any field that possibly shares it's reference should be annotated with `@SharedReference`.